abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/Qdrant-on Axion/architecture.md

 - FAQs
 - internal company knowledge

-These documents are converted into embeddings during ingestion.
+During ingestion, these documents are converted into embeddings and stored in Qdrant.

 ## Chatbot Query Engine